AFLplusplus/LibAFL/bindings/pylibafl/README.md

 # Build python module
 maturin develop
 ```
-This is going to install `pylibafl` python module.
+This is going to install `pylibafl` python module into this venv.

 ## Use bindings
 ### Example: Running baby_fuzzer in fuzzers/baby_fuzzer/baby_fuzzer.py